3vorp/bulk-image-sizer/README.md

 # Bulk Image Sizer

-it sizes your textures in bulk
+it tells you the size of your images in bulk

 this took me 21 minutes of my life I'm not getting back

 ## Requirements

 you need node + pnpm for this (who could have guessed)

+this would have been a github gist normally but it has some extra stuff that needs setting up

 ## Usage